 The Kronos Quartet knows how to put on a good show.
-A theatrical sensibility pervaded Miner Auditorium on Saturday evening, as the ensemble concluded their fourth-ever “hometown” festival with a 150-minute multi-culti, genre-busting, new-music extravaganza of a concert.
+A theatrical sensibility pervaded Miner Auditorium on Saturday evening, as the ensemble concluded their fourth-ever “hometown” festival with a 150-minute cross-cultural, genre-busting, new-music extravaganza of a concert.

 Bathed in stage lights of every color, the group brought out one guest act after another — festival artist-in-residence David Coulter, traditional Vietnamese instrumentalist Vân-Ánh Võ, Valérie Sainte-Agathe and the San Francisco Girls Chorus — in a program structured more like a variety show than your run-of-the-mill string quartet concert.
 Freshly commissioned works fleshed out the already substantial lineup.